chef-boneyard/private-chef-administration/source/installation/ha.rst

    :ipaddress => "IPADDRESS",
    :role => "backend"

-Add an entry for the back-end vip which you assigned earlier:
+Add an entry for the back-end VIP which you assigned earlier:

-*Create the back-end vip entry in private-chef.rb*
+*Create the back-end VIP entry in private-chef.rb*

 .. code-block:: ruby